Welcome back to Snowmass! Click here to learn how you can enjoy your experience safely and responsibly.

 Hike or bike a mile and a half to the top of the Rim Trail and you’ll find a stunning yin-yang platform overlooking the splendor above Snowmass Village—Mt.
 Daly, Snowmass ski area and beyond.
-It’s the ideal spot to take a break, drink some water, do some yoga, snap some pictures and reflect.
-Who knows, you might even spy a marriage proposal.
+It’s the ideal spot to renew yourself with a break, a stretch, or just a quiet period of reflection.
+The yin-yang is one of Snowmass’s most iconic views.

-One of the longest running rodeos in the state, the Snowmass Rodeo celebrates its 45th season this year with everything from bull riding to team roping, barrel racing and kids’ mutton busting.
-Every Wednesday from June 13-Aug.
-22, no matter the weather, the rodeo kicks off promptly at 7 p.m., but come when the gates open at 5 p.m. for a petting zoo, kids roping, mechanical bull rides, a cowboy saloon and a beloved BBQ dinner.
+One of the longest running rodeos in the state, the Snowmass Rodeo boasts everything from bull riding to team roping, barrel racing, and kids’ mutton busting.
+Every Wednesday, rain or shine, the rodeo kicks off promptly at 7 p.m., but come when the gates open at 5 p.m. for a petting zoo, kids roping, mechanical bull rides, a cowboy saloon, and the famous BBQ dinner.

 The second weekend of September, the Snowmass Balloon Festival fills the sky with one of the highest-altitude hot air balloon events in the country.
 Over three days, 30 pilots compete in challenges and races, as spectators of all ages take in the magic (for free) from Snowmass Town Park.

 Complementing the Food & Wine Classic, the annual Heritage Fire is a whole-animal, live-fire culinary experience featuring 40 notable chefs and butchers cooking 3,000 pounds of heritage bread animals over hand built fires in a beautiful alpine setting.
 Thursday night’s Rustic Grind pairs wood-fired heritage breed proteins with handcrafted cocktails and live music.

 One of the most anticipated events of the summer, the Jazz Aspen Snowmass Labor Day Experience draws more than 10,000 people to Snowmass for three days of world-class music.